 High ceilings can prove problematic when it comes to achieving sufficient task lighting in the kitchen.
 Here, simple pared-back fittings on elongated cables brings light closer to the action, while simultaneously drawing attention to the room’s impressive height.

-An affordable option, experiment with coloured cables and different shaped Edison bulbs – try Dowsing & Reynolds for ‘pick and mix’ components.
-Aim to hang bulbs around 75-85cm from the top of an island, avoiding direct eyeline when prepping or sat at bar stools.
+An affordable option is to experiment with colored cables and different shaped Edison bulbs.
+Aim to hang bulbs around 2 to 3ft from the top of an island, avoiding direct eyeline when prepping or sat at bar stools.

-In farmhouse kitchens that fall well below today’s 2.4m-high standard, pendant lights can often appear stunted.
-Here, transparent glass shades bring the light a little closer, without drawing attention to shorter than normal cables.
+In farmhouse kitchens with low ceilings, pendant lights can often appear stunted.
+Here, transparent glass shades bring the light a little closer without drawing attention to shorter than normal cables.

 Spanning multiple pendants the full length of the room helps to draw attention away from the beam dissecting the ceiling, while ‘barely-there’ recessed downlights pick up the baton above the worktops.

-‘In this Grade I Listed farmhouse only surface mounted pendants or wall lights were permissible.
+‘In this farmhouse only surface-mounted pendants or wall lights were permissible.
 And since the ceilings were low, wall lights felt like the logical choice.
 Opting for adjustable fittings allowed targeted illumination exactly where needed.’

 What’s the best way to light around wooden beams?

-If you have the ability to recess lights between the beams, you can consider using downlights.
-Where not possible or the ceiling is vaulted, a surface mounted spotlight would work well and allow you to direct light where required.
+One of the best ways to light around wooden beams is to use downlights.
+Where not possible or the ceiling is vaulted, a surface-mounted spotlight would work well and allow you to direct light where required.

 How do I light a kitchen with low ceilings?

-'For a low ceiling, you can give the impression of height by up-lighting towards the ceiling,’ says Luke.
+'For a low ceiling, you can give the impression of height by uplighting towards the ceiling,’ says Luke Thomas.
 ‘This may not be possible where units go straight up to the ceiling, so instead direct your light towards vertical surfaces to make the space feel wider and brighter.'

 'You can still consider hanging lights, but best to keep them over a kitchen island or table where they will not obstruct you.’